Ultimate Guide to Residency Permits in Greece (Updated for 2026)

 Staying Updated

-Immigration laws and policies can change, so regularly check the Citizen’s Service Office (KEP) website or consult with immigration lawyers for the most accurate information.
+Immigration laws and policies can change, so regularly check the Citizen’s Service Office (KEP) website or consult with a qualified immigration lawyer for the most accurate information.

 Why Choose My Greek Expat Journey?